suhailakthar18/python-app/README.md

 Developed a Railway Booking System using Python (Flask) for the backend, HTML for the frontend, and MySQL for data storage.

 Containerized the application using Docker and managed multi-container deployment using Docker Compose.

-Used Terraform to provision and manage AWS infrastructure as code, including EC2 instances, security groups, and VPC configuration.

 Configured an Application Load Balancer (ALB) to ensure high availability and routing of traffic to containerized services.